torvalds/linux/Documentation/arch/x86/sgx.rst

 As a result, when this happens, user should stop running any new SGX workloads, (or just any new workloads), and migrate all valuable workloads.
-Although a machine reboot can recover all EPC memory, the bug should be reported to Linux developers.
+Although a machine reboot can recover all EPC memory, the bug should be reported to GNU/Linux developers.

 Virtual EPC